stewart-ritchie-ps/learning-nginx/md/getting-started.md

 docker run -p 8080:80 -d nginx
 ```

 The local 8080 port is mapped to the default port on which NGINX listens (80).
-Check that it is running by browsing http://localhost:8080/ and seeing the NGINX welcome page.
+Check that NGINX is running by browsing to [localhost:8080/](http://localhost:8080/) and seeing the NGINX welcome page.

 You can connect to the container using the container id returned by _docker run_, or at any time by listing your docker containers.